-Consumer objects are Observer objects that can be subscribed to several Producer instances for receiving their products.
-When a producer posts a product, it triggers the registered consumers; then the consumers will immediately or at regular time interval demand to the producer the new products.
+A Consumer is an observer object that can be subscribed to many producers for receiving their products.
+When a producer posts a product, it triggers the registered consumers; the triggered consumers will immediately or at regular time interval demand the producer the new products.

-Warning: Many consumers can be subscribed to a single producer.
-Each new product is actually shared within the different consumers, therefore a consumer MUST NOT modify any received product, unless it is supposed to be the only consumer.
+Many consumers can be subscribed to a single producer.
+Each new product is actually shared within the different consumers, therefore a consumer SHOULD NOT modify any received product, unless it is supposed to be the only consumer.

-Consumers have a Request.
+Consumers have a request.
 When a producer is demanded to posts a product, it tests the product with the consumer's request and only if the match is valid it triggers the consumer.